What is a Whiplash Trauma?

-If the head, following a shock, – most often during an accident – swings forward and back like a whip, ligaments connecting cervical vertebrae stretch suddenly.
-When cervical ligaments stretch significantly, there is also a sudden stretching of the nerves and blood vessels.
-This phenomenon is the so-called "lash".
-All injuries on the ligaments, blood vessels and muscles of the neck are included in the theme of this trauma.
+Following a shock, (most often during an accident) if the head swings forward and back like a whip, ligaments connecting cervical vertebrae stretch suddenly.
+When these cervical ligaments stretch significantly, this also causes a sudden stretching of the nerves and blood vessels.
+This phenomenon is the so-called “lash”.
+All injuries on the ligaments, blood vessels, and muscles of the neck are included in the theme of this trauma.

-This injury is most common to car accidents, when a sudden impact comes from behind, forcing the head back, then immediately swings to the front.
-Even if able to brace for impact, there can still be significant strain on the neck, but when caught off guard, there can be more serious injury.
+This injury is most commonly the result of auto accidents, when a sudden impact comes from behind and forces the head to swing back and then immediately swing to the front.
+Even if you are able to brace for impact, unfortunately there can still be significant strain on the neck, and when you arecaught off guard, the injury can be even more serious.

 - Neck pain and limited mobility of the head